ChengTang62/curb-detection/README.md

 > **_NOTE:_**  For simplicity sake the program is currently split into two parts for point cloud and image processing respectively; this should be revised in the future.

-> **_INFO:_**  If segmenting point cloud directly is not feasible, functions in "crop_cloud.cpp" can also be used to crop point cloud programmatically.
-It takes a quadrilateral‘s four coordinates (for x and y axis only) and save the cropped point cloud into a file called "cropped_pcd.pcd".

 ## Available Scripts

 Please make sure to have CMake and Anaconda installed.